Harvard: Chelsea Manning Can Visit, Just Not as a Fellow

 Harvard's back-pedaling follows protests from high-profile figures in the U.S. intelligence community after Harvard made the initial announcement Wednesday.
 CIA Director Mike Pompeo canceled an appearance at the university Thursday at the last minute, while former CIA Acting Director Michael Morell resigned his position as a senior fellow at the school.

-According to The Hill, Manning had been designated visiting fellow to Kennedy School alongside figures like former White House Press Secretary Sean Spicer, Hillary Clinton's 2016 campaign manager Robby Mook, and Corey Lewandowski, President Donald Trump's first campaign manager.
+According to The Hill, Manning had been designated visiting fellow to Kennedy School alongside figures like Spicer and Lewandowski, as well as Robby Mook, Hillary Clinton's 2016 campaign manager.